TCAT Hawkins County starting cosmetology program, making advancements on new truck driving class - NewsBreak

 Johnson City Schools extends Barnett’s contract, supports teachers

-At Monday night’s Board of Education meeting, the Johnson City School Board expressed their support of Johnson City Schools’ teachers and staff in several ways.
-The first item on Monday night’s agenda was the board’s yearly review and consideration of Johnson City Schools’ superintendent’s contract and pay.
+At Monday night’s Board of Education meeting, the Johnson City Board of Education expressed its support for Johnson City Schools’ teachers and staff in several ways.
+The first item on Monday night’s agenda was the board’s yearly review and consideration of the Johnson City Schools’ superintendent’s contract and pay.
 The school system’s current superintendent, Dr. Steve Barnett, has been in the position for five years.

 Johnson family saves piece of Boones Creek’s history